M-Taha-Amin/odin-landing-page/README.md

 A Landing Pages on Anime.

 What I learned:
- - This Project really leveled up my flexbox game
+ - Practical use of flexbox
  - Sticking Footer to top
  - Nested flexbox